WessellUrdata/kpf-qt/readme.md

 # KPF Qt (for Linux)

+**I am currently working on a cross-platform KOTOR Savegame Editor clone/remake.
+Until then, this project will be put on hold and only bugfixes will be dealt with.**

 ## About

 This is a fork of the KotOR PathFinder originally hosted on [the GitLab repo](https://gitlab.com/kotorsge-team/kpf-qt).